7 Things You May Not Know About Working in IT

-In fact, less than half of IT support workers (43 percent) have a bachelor's degree at all.
-They acquired the skills they need to perform their duties at work without jumping through the hoop of a four-year degree.
+In fact, less than half of IT support workers (43%) have a bachelor's degree at all.
+It’s possible to acquire the skills you need to perform your duties at work without earning a four-year degree.
 Don't let a lack of computer science degree hold you back from pursuing IT.
 You have other options that can lead you to the job you want.

 IT Pros Don't Have All the Answers in Their Heads